team-refcode/refcode-docs/curriculum/level-2/05-sprint-plan/index.md

    - Example: `true` or `false`
  - `null` -> a special value the represents and empty or unknown value
  - `undefined` -> when a value has not been assigned

+ JavaScript also supports dymanic typing, meaning that variables can be re-assigned to different types.

 ### Functions